Miriam Coronel-Ferrer

-Prof. Miriam Coronel-Ferrer is a Filipino peace negotiator and the chair of the peace panel of the Government of the Philippines during the time of President Simeon Benigno Aquino III (2010-2016).
-On behalf of government, she signed the Comprehensive Agreement on the Bangsamoro with the Moro Islamic Liberation Front.
+Miriam Coronel-Ferrer is a Filipino peace negotiator who was the chair of the peace panel of the government of the Philippines during the time of President Simeon Benigno Aquino III (2010–2016).
+On behalf of the government, Coronel-Ferrer signed the Comprehensive Agreement on the Bangsamoro with the Moro Islamic Liberation Front.
 She is the first female chief negotiator in the world to sign a final peace accord with a rebel group.

 She is also a political science professor at the University of the Philippines (UP).

-Education and career
+Early life and education

 Coronel-Ferrer graduated cum laude from UP Diliman with a degree in philosophy in 1980.
-She also possesses a master's degree in Southeast Asian Studies from the University of Kent at Canterbury.
+She also possesses a master's degree in Southeast Asian studies from the University of Kent at Canterbury.

+Career

 In the early 2000s, she served as the director of the UP Third World Studies Center and was a convenor of the Program on Peace, Democratization, and Human Rights of the UP Center for Integrative and Development Studies until 2005.

 Before joining the government peace panel, Coronel-Ferrer was already involved in a number of campaigns.
-She was founding co-chair of the Non-State Actors Working Group of the 1997 Nobel Peace Prize winner International Campaign to Ban Landmines, and served in this capacity from 1999-2004.
+She was founding co-chair of the Non-State Actors Working Group of the 1997 Nobel Peace Prize winner International Campaign to Ban Landmines, and served in this capacity from 1999–2004.
 In 2005, she joined 26 other Filipinas nominated among the "1,000 Women for the Nobel" peace prize in 2005.
 She co-led the civil society-initiated drafting of the National Action Plan (NAP) on UN Security Council Resolution 1325.
 The Philippine NAP was formally adopted by the government in March 2010.

 Appointed by President Benigno Simeon Aquino III to the Government Negotiating Panel in July 2010, she was assigned to her post as Panel Chair on 7 December 2012, replacing Associate Justice Marvic Leonen.

 As the chair of the government panel, Prof. Ferrer oversaw the implementation of the Comprehensive Agreement on the Bangsamoro.